rokath/tip/docs/TipUserManual.md

 * For now install [Go](https://golang.org/) to easily build the executables.
 * You need some files containing typical data you want to pack and unpack.
-  * Just to try out TiP, you can use a folder containing ASCII texts.
+  * Just to try out TiP, you can use a folder containing any texts or binary data.

 ###  5.2. <a name='built-tiptable-generator-`ti_generate`'></a>Built TipTable Generator `ti_generate`